NileshJorwar/CS_442_HW4_Inspiration_Rewards/README.md

 Emulator Used -  Pixel 2 XL API 25 Android 7.1.1

 ## Problem Statement ##
-You can find the problem statement in
+You can find the problem statement in CS444 Assignment 4.pdf